-\paragraph{Non-existing mean: $\delta = 1$.} Here not only the standard deviation but also the mean is non-finite.
-Thus both sample moments diverge, and their empirical standard deviation is also growing very quickly with $\sqrt{N}$.
+\paragraph{Non-existing mean: $\delta = 1$} Here the mean is non-finite.
+Thus both sample moments diverge, and their standard errors are also growing quickly.
 The median still provides a very good estimate for the location, but is again inferior to both Lambert W estimators, which are unbiased and seem to converge to an asymptotic variance at rate $\sqrt{N}$.